$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$

 In this paper we construct a linearized higher-spin gravity theory that possibly corresponds to some $2\mathrm{d}$ $ \cn = (0, 2)$ CFTs.
 We discussed the representation of higher-spin algebra and find it have the structure of $2\mathrm{d}$ $ \cn = (0, 2)$ supermultiplet.
 Especially, we noticed the Weyl-Majorana-like behavior of fermions with the unfolded formalism of matter fields.
 We also calculated the 1-loop partition function of such a higher-spin gravity theory with different matter contents around thermal AdS vacuum by heat-kernel method.

 Though the higher-spin gravity theory we studied here is only a linearized theory around some pure gravity solution, results of this paper may guide further research on $3\mathrm{d}\; \mathrm{HS}/ 2\mathrm{d}\; \mathrm{CFT}$ holography with $\cn = (0, 2)$ supersymmetry.
-The non-linear on-shell E.o.M. and spectral flows in original Vasiliev higher-spin gravity theories have not be generalized to our model, which remains to be done in further works.
+The completion of this linearized theory into a full interacting theory, remains to be done in further works.
 A natural way to do this is to construct a string theory with $\cn = (0, 2)$ worldsheet global symmetry and consider its tensionless limit.
 Also, a generalization of the Poisson sigma model construction raised recently~\cite{Sharapov:2024euk} may sheld light on this problem from the aspect of field theory.

-A natural next step is to consider a ``Higgs mechanism" for the higher-spin theory so that the higher-spin fields become massive and the higher-spin symmetry is broken, along the line of~\cite{Bianchi:2005ze,Gaberdiel:2015uca,Belin:2025nqd}.
-This transition is clearly interesting on its own right~\cite{Bekaert:2022poo}, in addition, we expect this symmetry breaking be a bulk dual of the higher-spin symmetry breaking observed in~\cite{Peng:2018zap,Ahn:2018sgn}.\footnote{Notice that there is another integrable-chaos transition observed in SYK related models~\cite{Gao:2024lve}, and it is interesting to analyze if higher-spin symmetry and its breaking appear in that context.} It is also interesting to investigate if there could be a Schwarzian sector in the higher-spin theory discussed in this paper, which could be dual to supersymmetric schwarzians identified in various boundary SYK-like theories~\cite{Fu:2016vas,Ghosh:2019rcj,Peng:2020euz,Datta:2021efl,Heydeman:2022lse,Benini:2024cpf,Zhang:2025kty}.
+Another natural next step is to consider a ``Higgs mechanism" for the higher-spin theory so that the higher-spin fields become massive and the higher-spin symmetry is broken, along the line of~\cite{Bianchi:2005ze,Gaberdiel:2015uca,Belin:2025nqd}.
+This transition is clearly interesting on its own right~\cite{Bekaert:2022poo}, in addition, we expect this symmetry breaking be a bulk dual of the higher-spin symmetry breaking observed in~\cite{Peng:2017kro,Peng:2018zap,Ahn:2018sgn}.\footnote{Notice that there is another integrable-chaos transition observed in SYK related models~\cite{Gao:2024lve}, and it is interesting to analyze if higher-spin symmetry and its breaking appear in that context.} It is also interesting to investigate if there could be a Schwarzian sector in the higher-spin theory discussed in this paper, which could be dual to supersymmetric schwarzians identified in various boundary SYK-like theories~\cite{Fu:2016vas,Ghosh:2019rcj,Peng:2020euz,Datta:2021efl,Heydeman:2022lse,Benini:2024cpf,Zhang:2025kty}.